 DIRECT TO YOUR INBOX Sign up to be notified by email about new Safety Leadership columns.

-Don Groover, CIH (retired), CSP, is senior vice president of DEKRA Organizational Safety and Reliability.
+Don Groover, CIH (retired), CSP, is senior vice president of DEKRA.
 Groover develops solutions that leverage the latest technology and advancements to improve safety performance in client organizations.